-In this blog, we’ll review everything you need to know about weather stripping for garage doors to help you choose the right products for your home.
+Let’s review everything you need to know about garage door weather stripping to help you choose the right option for your home.

-There are five main types of garage door weather stripping, which we’ll examine in more detail in the following sections.
+There are six main types of garage door weather stripping, which we’ll examine in more detail in the following sections.

 1. Garage Door Bottom Seals (Door Sweeps)